Li Cunxu

-Emperor Zhuangzong of Later Tang (後唐莊宗), personal name Li Cunxu (李存朂 or 李存勗 or 李存勖 (Lǐ Cúnxù)), nickname Yazi (亞子), stage name Li Tianxia (李天下), was the ruling prince of the Former Jin dynasty (r.
-908–923) and later became the founding emperor of the Later Tang dynasty (r.
+Emperor Zhuangzong of Later Tang (後唐莊宗), personal name Li Cunxu (李存朂 or 李存勗 or 李存勖 (Lǐ Cúnxù)), nickname Yazi (亞子), stage name Li Tianxia (李天下), was the second ruling prince of the Former Jin dynasty (r.
+908–923) who later became the founding emperor of the Later Tang dynasty (r.
 923–926) during the Five Dynasties and Ten Kingdoms period of Chinese history.
 He was the son of Li Keyong, an ethnic Shatuo Jiedushi of the Tang dynasty.

-Li Cunxu was considered one of the most militarily capable rulers of the Five Dynasties and Ten Kingdoms Period.
-When he succeeded his father Li Keyong as the Prince of Jin, Jin had been weakened in the late years of Li Keyong's rule and not considered capable of posing a military threat to its archrival to the south, Later Liang, whose founding emperor Zhu Quanzhong had seized the Tang throne.
-Li Cunxu carefully rebuilt the Jin state, using a series of conquests and alliances to take over most of the territory north of the Yellow River, before starting a lengthy campaign against Later Liang.
+Li Cunxu was considered one of the most militarily capable rulers of the Five Dynasties and Ten Kingdoms period.
+When he succeeded his father Li Keyong as the Prince of Jin, the Former Jin had been weakened in the late years of Li Keyong's rule and not considered capable of posing a military threat to its archrival to the south, Later Liang, whose founding emperor Zhu Quanzhong had seized the Tang throne.
+Li Cunxu carefully rebuilt the Former Jin state, using a series of conquests and alliances to take over most of the territory north of the Yellow River, before starting a lengthy campaign against Later Liang.

-Li Cunxu conquered the Later Liang in 923 and proclaimed himself emperor of the Later Tang, which he referred to as the “Restored Tang.”
-As a part of “restoring Tang,” the capital was moved back to the old Tang eastern capital of Luoyang.
+Li Cunxu conquered the Later Liang dynasty in 923 and proclaimed himself emperor of the Later Tang, which he referred to as the "Restored Tang".
+As a part of "restoring Tang", the capital was moved back to the old Tang eastern capital of Luoyang.
 As with all of the other dynasties of the Five Dynasties, Later Tang was a short-lived regime lasting only thirteen years.
 Li Cunxu himself lived only three years after the founding of the dynasty, having been killed during an officer's rebellion led by Guo Congqian (郭從謙) in 926.
-He was succeeded by his adoptive brother Li Siyuan.
+He was succeeded by his adoptive brother Li Siyuan (Emperor Mingzong).